hyperjump-io/json-schema-coverage/README.md

 The following are known limitations I'm hopeful can be addressed.

 - Coverage can only be reported for `*.schema.(json|yaml|yml)` files.
+- Keywords can pass/fail for multiple reasons, but not all branches are captured
+  - Example: `type: ["object", "boolean"]`.
+If you test with an object and a number, you've covered pass/fail, but haven't tested that a boolean should pass.

 ## Vitest